^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hypogonadotropic amenorrhea of hypothalamic genesis develops against the background of congenital or acquired deficiency of GnRH synthesis by the hypothalamus, pituitary insufficiency has a mixed hypothalamic-pituitary genesis, and is a leading symptom of hypogonadotropic hypogonadism.
+Hypogonadotropic amenorrhea of hypothalamic genesis develops against the background of congenital or acquired deficiency of GnRH synthesis by the hypothalamus, pituitary insufficiency has a mixed hypothalamic-pituitary genesis, and is the leading symptom of hypogonadotropic hypogonadism.

 Epidemiology

-What causes the Kalman syndrome?
+What causes Kallmann syndrome?

-How to recognize Kalman's syndrome?
+How to recognize Kallmann syndrome?

 • hypogonadotropic hypogonadism;

-• atrophy of olfactory bulbs, determined by MRI;
+• olfactory bulb atrophy determined by MRI;

 • positive test with GnRH agonist.